chasewhitney/meal-tracker-angular/README.md

 ### Installing

-A Mongo database with 4 collections: users, usegoals, mealentries, and mealfavorites.
+A Mongo database with 4 collections: users, usergoals, mealentries, and mealfavorites.

 ## Screen Shot